smallkirby/bdm-nekomanju/README.md

 ## LICENSE
 Most of our code is under [MIT LICENSE](/LICENSE).
 However, library source code under `/main/mains` and `/main/src/` belongs to their own LICENSE.

+## Note
+All API keys, local IP address, and any other credentials are invalidated.